On automorphisms of high-dimensional solid tori: Introduction and statement of results

 When $g\to\infty$ the homotopy type of the plus-construction of $B\Diff_{\partial}(X_g)$ is understood by work of Galatius--Randal-Williams \cite{GRWActa}, and it has finitely generated homotopy groups.
 Thus any infinite generation in the homotopy groups of $B\Diff_{\partial}(S^1\times D^{2n-1})$ is due to the space of self-embeddings of $X_g$, and even to the homotopy fibre of a linearisation map \beq \hocolim_{g \to \infty} B\Emb_{\partial/2}^{\cong}(X_g)^+ \to \Omega^\infty_0 \mathrm{GW}(\Z[t, t^{-1}]) \eeq to a form of Grothendieck--Witt theory (alias Hermitian $K$-theory) of the integral group ring of $\pi_1(S^1)$.
 By analogy with the above one might consider the domain of this map as a form of ``Hermitian $K$-theory of spaces for $S^1$", though we do not try to pursue this analogy.

 This paper begins the systematic analysis of $B\Diff_{\partial}(S^1\times D^{2n-1})$ from this point of view.
-In this first instance we focus on the range of degrees $* < n-2$, in which the embedding spaces $\Emb_{\partial/2}(X_g)$ may be replaced by their block analogues $\blEmb_{\partial/2}(X_g)$, by use of Morlet's lemma of disjunction, and therefore be analysed by surgery theory.
-We emphasise that this goes beyond the known pseudoisotopy stable range $* \lesssim \tfrac{2n}{3}$ accessible by the traditional path of surgery and pseudoisotopy theory.
-In this first instance we also focus on the infinite-generation phenomenon.
+In this first instance we focus on the infinite-generation phenomenon and restrict to the range of degrees $* < n-2$, in which the embedding spaces $\Emb_{\partial/2}(X_g)$ may be replaced by their block analogues $\blEmb_{\partial/2}(X_g)$, by use of Morlet's lemma of disjunction, and therefore be analysed by surgery theory.

 \begin{mainthm} For $n \geq 3$, all primes $p$, and $0 < k<\min(2p-3, n-2)$, the groups $\pi_k(B\Diff_{\partial}(S^1\times D^{2n-1}))$ are finitely-generated when localised at $p$.

 Furthermore if $2p-3 < n-2$ then there is a map